 Slow cookers are among the most popular and convenient homes appliances on the market—second only to the microwave.
 They’re as affordable as they are useful, and there exists an entire discipline of cooking dedicated to their use.
 These handy helpers may be called Crock-Pots, Pressure Cookers, Slow Cookers, or even Rice Cookers.
 The best slow cookers on the market offer a robust selection of temperature selections to offer you the most control over your meal as possible.
-This article looks at some of the features you need to check for, some bells and whistles to consider, and some of the best slow cookers currently available.
+This article looks at some of the features you need to check for, some bells and whistles to consider, and some of the best slow cookers and pressure cookers currently available.

 Some Quick History

 Slow cookers have been around since the late 1970’s after their invention by the Naxon Utilities company, directed by a man named Irving Naxon.
 This original design was named the Naxon Beanery All-Purpose Cooker until it was bought by The Rival Company (yes, that’s their real name).
 The Rival Company then re-branded the Naxon Bearnery to much more easily digestible ‘Crock-Pot’.
 This company eventually got scarfed up by Sunbeam, which is still among popular slow cooker brands.
 Technically speaking, a ‘Crock-Pot’ is a patented name for the slow-cooker offered by Sunbeam.
 There are many more popular brands of slow cookers on the market today, many of which feature far more options than the simple designs of the past.

 Slow Cookers & Pressure Cookers